- Greenhouse Peppers | Key Growing Information

 To take full advantage of all the pepper possibilities, you have to grow your own transplants.
 Pepper seedlings are not hard to start, but they are somewhat picky.
 And because yield can be affected by the quality of the transplants, you will want to pay special attention to your young pepper plants' needs.
 Here are some tips for getting your pepper seedlings off to a healthy start.

-Timing is everything with peppers.
-They are a warm-season crop, like tomatoes and eggplants, and will not thrive when temperatures are below 60°F/16°C. On the other hand, very little fruit set occurs above 90°F/32°C, especially with bell peppers.
+Timing is everything with peppers because they perform best within an approximately 30-degree temperature range.
+They are a warm-season fruiting crop, like tomatoes and eggplants, and will not thrive when temperatures are below 60°F (16°C).
+At the high end of their range, very little fruit set occurs above 90°F (32°C), especially with bell peppers.
 Some hot peppers are more heat-tolerant.

-Of course, weather is beyond a grower's control, and the ideal conditions may not occur in some locations and some years when high temperatures arrive earlier than usual.
-In such cases, early yield may be reduced but plants will grow vegetatively until conditions are right to resume fruit set.
+Of course, weather is beyond a grower's control, and the ideal conditions may not occur in some locations and some years.
+When high temperatures arrive earlier than usual, for example, they can disrupt the timing and size of the harvest.
+In such cases, early yield may be reduced but the plants will continue growing vegetatively until conditions are right to resume fruit set.

 Sow seeds 8 weeks prior to transplanting.
-Pepper seeds should be planted ¼" deep in a fine-textured seed-starting mix or vermiculite to provide good drainage.
+Pepper seeds should be sown ¼" deep in a fine-textured seed-starting mix or vermiculite to provide good drainage.
 We recommend using a 20-row seed flat; the shallow channels in the flat allow you to minimize the amount of growing medium needed while maximizing the number of seeds you can start on a heat mat.
 The channels also provide a convenient way to grow multiple varieties and keep them separate.
+(After all, advantages of starting your own seedlings include choosing exactly the varieties you are interested in and growing the number of each that you desire.)

-Bottom heat of 80–90°F/27–32°C is essential for pepper germination.
-Seeds will germinate in 7–8 days at that temperature; at lower temps, germination is slower, erratic, and percentage germination is reduced.
+Bottom heat of 80–90°F (27–32°C) is essential for pepper germination.
+Seeds will germinate in 7–8 days at that temperature.
+At lower temps, germination is slower and erratic, and percentage germination is reduced.

 Once germinated, pepper seedlings need light — ample, full-spectrum wavelength light.
 At many latitudes at the seedling-starting time of the year, window light is insufficient, and some grow lights are inadequate to the task as well.
 See our Guide to Choosing a Grow Light for information on light quality and choosing a unit suited to your needs.

-In about 2 weeks, when the first true leaves begin to form, carefully separate the seedlings and transplant them into cell trays or pots.
+About 2 weeks after germination, when the first true leaves begin to form, carefully separate the seedlings and transplant them into cell trays or pots.

-Choosing the correct cell size is another balancing act.
-On the one hand, you want the pepper plant's roots to fill the cell so that the root ball holds together when you plant it outside.
+Choosing the correct cell size for peppers involves another balancing act: On the one hand, you want the pepper seedling's roots to fill the cell so that the root ball holds together when you transplant it outside.
 On the other, you don't want the plants to become rootbound, especially if poor weather delays planting.
 An oversized, rootbound transplant will be significantly stressed and result in a compromised crop.
-You also have to make the most of your greenhouse space, so you don't want to grow your transplants to an unnecessarily large size.
-A 50-cell or 72-cell tray is a good choice for pepper seedlings that will be grown for 8–10 weeks before being transplanted.
+You also have to make the most of your greenhouse or other indoor protected growing space, so you don't want to grow your transplants to an unnecessarily large size.

-Once the seedlings have been transplanted to the cell trays, grow them at 70°F/21°C days, 60°F/16°C nights.
-Use a well-drained growing medium in the cells, and take care not to overwater seedlings; wait until the soil is dry before watering again.
+Once the seedlings have been transplanted to the cell trays, grow them at 70°F (21°C) days and 60°F (16°C) nights.
+Use a well-drained growing medium in the cells, and take care not to overwater the seedlings; wait until the soil is dry before watering again.
 Water once or twice a week with a fertilizer solution diluted to 100 ppm.

 Plants also can be watered with RootShield®, an OMRI-listed product containing a beneficial fungus that helps protect roots against damaging, soilborne fungal diseases such as Pythium and Fusarium.